CheapeOne/vscode-one-monokai/README.md

 # One Monokai Light Theme

-!!NOTE: Forked from [vscode-one-monokai](https://github.com/azemoh/vscode-one-monokai), but with a light version.
+!!NOTE: Forked from [vscode-one-monokai](https://github.com/azemoh/vscode-one-monokai), but with a light version and a darker version.